Save big (up to $1,875) on small business tools with our free membership, business.com+

 Most brands want to be seen as caring about their customers and the issues important to them, but entering every conversation isn’t always a good idea.
 Skincare company Bioré learned that in 2023.
 The beauty brand partnered with an influencer to promote Bioré’s pore strips during Mental Health Awareness Month.
 But the influencer’s video claiming to want to “strip away the stigma of anxiety” went viral for all the wrong reasons.

 The influencer attended a college that was recently the site of a school shooting.
-Her intention was to spread awareness of mental health issues while discussing the anxiety she had suffered after the tragedy.
+She intended to spread awareness of mental health issues while discussing the anxiety she had suffered after the tragedy.
 But pairing trauma with a TikTok ad for pore strips didn’t sit right with the public, who called out both the influencer and Bioré for using a school shooting to sell skincare products.

 Bioré’s social media effort got a ton of attention, but not the kind it had hoped for.
 Instead of positioning itself as a company that genuinely cares about mental health, it came off as a business willing to trivialize serious issues in the name of sales.
 In the end, Bioré and the influencer had to release public apologies.